whistlegraph/aesthetic-computer/README.txt

 - [-] Get `docker` running inside the devcontainer.

 - [🧡] Fix `sfx` playback in extension.
+  - [x] Convert all sound in the platform to OGG, which works in the vscode extension.
-  - [] Why won't the m4a files decode inside VS Code?
+  - [x] Why won't the m4a files decode inside VS Code?
-    - [] Check to see if it works on vscode.dev...
+    - [x] Check to see if it works on vscode.dev...
-  - [] Wire up new AeCo sounds.
+  - [x] Wire up new AeCo sounds.

 *** aesthetic lisp / s-expression parser and evaluator ***